-Each year, through grassroots community organizing PACT trains hundreds of volunteer leaders to:
+Through grassroots community organizing, PACT trains hundreds of volunteer leaders to:

-- have substantive conversations with their neighbors and others in their community to determine priority problems,
+- have substantive conversations with their neighbors and members their community to prioritize problems;

 - establish long-term accountability with elected officials.

-PACT develops “social capital” – the associations and relationships between people beyond their close friends and family – that is the hallmark of a healthy community.
+PACT develops “social capital” – the relationships between people beyond their close friends and family – that is the hallmark of a healthy community.

 PACT challenges its leaders to listen to the concerns and ideas of their neighbors and fellow congregants through individual one-to-one meetings, house meetings and listening campaigns.
 As a result, PACT leaders establish a broad following and choose issues that matter most to their communities.

-As such, PACT member congregations choose for themselves the campaigns on which they focus and support.
-This process allows congregations to explore issues that are either new to their congregation and PACT or to connect with other PACT congregations working on similar issues.
+As such, PACT member congregations choose the campaigns on which they focus and support.
+Through this process, congregations explore issues that might be new to their congregation and to PACT and can collaborate with other PACT congregations working on similar issues.